 The expansion of the department continued in 1970 with the building and dedication of the Nebraska Lions Eye Institute.
 At this same time, Dr. Raymond Records was recruited from the University of Colorado and appointed Professor and full-time Chairman of the Ophthalmology Department.
 Erected adjacent to the eye clinic in the University Hospital, this facility was constructed to support three major purposes: clinical practice, research and teaching.

-In 1989, the Department of Ophthalmology was relocated to its present facility at the corner of 40th Street and Dewey Avenue.
+In 1989, the Department of Ophthalmology was relocated at the corner of 40th Street and Dewey Avenue.
 Dr. Stanley Truhlsen, a graduate of the University of Nebraska in Lincoln (UNL) and the University of Nebraska College of Medicine in 1944, became interim chairman of the department from 1989 to 1990.
 The new clinical building housed the clinical portion of the department, including 12 patient exam rooms, four diagnostic testing areas, a minor surgery room, a photography lab, a classroom, and administrative offices.

 Michael Yablonski M.D., Ph.D. served as departmental chairman from 1990 to 2000.
 Under his leadership several significant events occurred: the Gifford Laboratory of Ophthalmology was dedicated in April 1993 in honor of Drs.
 Harold Gifford, Sr., Sanford Gifford, and Harold Gifford, Jr. Also at this time, the Harold Gifford Jr. Lecture Series was established.
 In 1995, the Eye Specialties Building increased in size to include 8 additional administrative offices and space for the expanding faculty and supporting personnel.
 Three years later, the Lions Eye Research Laboratories were established on the first floor of the Eye Specialties Building with the help of generous funding from the Lions Club of Nebraska.